DataDog/stratus-red-team/docs/user-guide/getting-started.md

 - Using [`aws-vault`](https://github.com/99designs/aws-vault)

 - Using static credentials in `~/.aws/config`, and setting your desired AWS profile using `export AWS_PROFILE=my-profile`

+### EKS

+Stratus Red Team does **not** create an EKS cluster for you.
+It assumes you're already authenticated to an EKS cluster.

+To use Stratus attack techniques against Amazon EKS, you need to be authenticated against AWS, as described above.
+Stratus Red Team will use the current AWS credentials and Kubernetes context to interact with the EKS cluster.
+It will check that the Kubernetes cluster you're connected to is an EKS cluster, and refuse to run otherwise.

+- Authenticate to AWS (for instance, using [`aws-vault`](https://github.com/99designs/aws-vault))
+- Run `aws eks update-kubeconfig --name your-cluster-name --region your-region` to update your `~/.kube/config` file with the EKS cluster configuration

 ### Azure